simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 25-Dec 27 2025
+Radio Blackout Forecast for Dec 26-Dec 28 2025

-              Dec 25        Dec 26        Dec 27
+              Dec 26        Dec 27        Dec 28
-R1-R2           30%           40%           45%
+R1-R2           45%           45%           45%
 R3 or greater    5%            5%            5%

-Rationale: There is an increasing chance for R1-R2 (Minor-Moderate) radio blackouts over the next three days.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts all three days.

 ```